nywinewench/nywinewench.github.io/_posts/2010-1-27-The-Grapes-And-Math.md

 ---
-title: The Grapes and Math: Pre-Harvest Vineyard Fun
+title: "The Grapes and Math"
 layout: entry
 category: Winemaking